osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/ABB-800xA/introduction/overview.md

 * VtrinLib.dll
 * Newtonsoft.Json.dll

-For the procedure for installing these DLL files, see [Install DLLs for ABB 800xA Production Response Batch](xref:InstallDLLsforABB800xA).
+For the procedure for installing these DLL files, see <xref:InstallDLLsforABB800xA>.